-Voice Text "Power on test failed" "Service code 'xxxx' " Power On Test Failed Service Code "xxxx" Purpose : This indicates that the DDU-2000 Series AED has failed the power-on self-test and may be non-operational and may require servicing.
-The code number will indicate to service personnel the type of problem the unit is experiencing.
-"Battery test failed" "Service code 'xxxx' " Battery Test Failed Service Code "xxxx" Purpose: This indicates that the DDU-2000 Series AED's battery pack is non-operational and needs servicing.
+Voice Text "Power on test failed" "Service code 'xxxx' " Power On Test Failed Service Code "xxxx" Purpose : This indicates that the DDU-2000 Series AED has operational and may require servicing.
+The code number the unit is experiencing.
+"Battery test failed" "Service code 'xxxx' " Battery Test Failed Service Code "xxxx" Purpose : This indicates that the DDU-2000 Series AED's battery pack is non-operational and needs servicing.
 The code number will indicate to the service personnel the type of problem that the unit is experiencing.
-"Service code 'xxxx' " Service Code "xxxx" Purpose: The DDU-2000 Series AED will report this message when it powers off, indicating a service code that was previously detected.
-"Service required" Service Required Purpose: This indicates that the DDU-2000 Series AED has detected an internal error, is non-operational, and needs servicing. , - "Battery low" Battery Low ow and that the battery pack should be replaced soon.
-"Battery low" Purpose: This indicates that the battery pack capacity is le ow and that the battery pack should be replaced soon.
-"Battery low" Purpose: This indicates that the battery pack capacity is le The AED will still be able to deliver at least three defibrill ow and that the battery pack should be replaced soon. ation shocks the first time this message is spoken.
-Replace Battery Now Scharged and that the AED may not be able to deliver "Battery low" Purpose: This indicates that the battery pack capacity is lot The AED will still be able to deliver at least three defibrill "Replace battery now" Purpose: This indicates that the battery pack is almost dis ow and that the battery pack should be replaced soon. ation shocks the first time this message is spoken.
-Replace Battery Now Scharged and that the AED may not be able to deliver "Battery low" Purpose: This indicates that the battery pack capacity is la The AED will still be able to deliver at least three defibrill "Replace battery now" Purpose: This indicates that the battery pack is almost dis defibrillation shocks.
-Replace the battery pack immediate www and that the battery pack should be replaced soon. ation shocks the first time this message is spoken.
-Replace Battery Now scharged and that the AED may not be able to deliver ely.
-Pads Missing "Battery low" Purpose: This indicates that the battery pack capacity is lot The AED will still be able to deliver at least three defibrill "Replace battery now" Purpose: This indicates that the battery pack is almost dis defibrillation shocks.
-Replace the battery pack immediat "Pads missing" www and that the battery pack should be replaced soon. ation shocks the first time this message is spoken.
-Replace Battery Now scharged and that the AED may not be able to deliver ely.
-Pads Missing
+"Service code 'xxxx' " Service Code "xxxx" Purpose : The DDU-2000 Series AED will report this mess was previously detected. age when it powers off, indicating a service code that "Service required" Service Required Purpose : This indicates that the DDU-2000 Series AED has detected an internal error, is non-operational, and needs servicing.
+"Battery low" Battery Low Purpose : This indicates that the battery pack capacity is low and that the battery pack should be replaced soon.
+The AED will still be able to deliver at least three defibrillation shocks the first time this message is spoken.
+"Replace battery now" Replace Battery Now Purpose : This indicates that the battery pack is almost discharged and that the AED may not be able to deliver defibrillation shocks.
+Replace the battery pack immediately.
+"Pads missing" Pads Missing Purpose: This indicates that the unit did not detect connected ed pads during a self-test.
+"Pads expired" Pads Expired Purpose: This indicates that defibrillation pads have expired .
+Replace the pads immediately.